com-480-data-visualization/project-2023-dunkdata/README.md

 We are exploring many different directions for our visualisation.
 Some of our visualisation ideas are to explore where the players for every team come from, making bubble plots using four key factors for each N-man lineup with cross talk,

 ### Exploratory Data Analysis

+#### Descriptive statistics of the NBA dataset

+* NBA players are on average about 198cm tall and 95kg heavy

+* Throughout their career, each player on average plays for 4 seasons and 2 teams.
+The longest career is 22 seasons long, and the shortest is 1 season long.

+* Unsurprisingly, most players are from the US, with 3,000+ players from the US.
+The next most common countries are Canada and France.
+That said, there are also players from 70+ other countries, making the NBA a diverse league.

+* Team sizes do not seem to vary much across the seasons, suggesting that the transfers of players between teams stay fairly consistent.

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data